Alfresco/alfresco-sdk/docs/troubleshooting.md

 The docker compose file under `docker/docker-compose.yml` is the source file that, in the compile phase of the project, will be filtered by the
 `maven-resource-plugin` in order to produce the final copy of the docker compose file.

-That allows to modify the number of the exposed ports through maven properties in the `pom.xml` file of the main project.
+That allows you to modify the number of the exposed ports through maven properties in the `pom.xml` file of the main project.

 ```
     <!-- Environment configuration properties -->